 How to display PDFs from byte arrays using Blazor PDF Viewer

 The Blazor PDF Viewer is a UI component for displaying PDFs from byte arrays, streams, or file paths.
 In addition to being able to print PDFs, it also supports reviewing PDFs with annotation tools.
 Thumbnails, bookmarks, hyperlinks, and tables of content provide easy navigation within and outside PDF files.
-The Form-filling support allows filling and printing with AcroForms.
+The form-filling support allows filling and printing with AcroForms.

 Display PDF from byte arrays

-In this Knowledge Base, you can find information about how to display PDF files from byte arrays.
+In this knowledge base, you can find information about how to display PDF files from byte arrays.
 The following code sample explains how the PDF file can be loaded in the PDF Viewer as a base64 string.

 Refer to the following code sample.